-Zabalaza is a Baxter Theatre Centre Development Programme that develops theatre practitioners from in and around the Western Cape by providing them with performance platforms so that they can realize their creative concepts.
-This is done through mini-festivals in target communities, script readings, showcases and a theatre festival held at the Baxter Theatre Centre annually in March.
+Zabalaza is a Baxter Theatre Centre Development Programme that develops theatre practitioners from in and around the Western Cape by providing them with performance platforms so that they can realise their creative concepts.
+This is achieved through mini-festivals in target communities, script readings, showcases and a theatre festival held at the Baxter Theatre Centre annually in March.

 The full name, Zabalaza Intsika eBaxter Theatre, loosely translated, means two things: striving towards being a pillar of the Baxter Theatre Centre and striving towards success.

-The team heading up the festival are Thami Mbongo (artistic director), Zoleka Helesi (co-ordinator) and Bongile Mantsai (executive director).
+The team heading up the festival are Mdu Kweyama (artistic director), Zoleka Helesi (co-ordinator), Tshegofatso Mabutla (administrator).
 The core team is complemented by a number of fieldworkers/facilitators who assist on an ad-hoc basis in preparing works for the festival.
 These fieldworkers/facilitators consist of various artistic experts who play the role of mentors to these theatre groups leading up to the festival’s opening.
-In the past we have had the privilege of working with renowned artists such as Faniswa Yisa, Mdu Kweyama, Gay Morris, Mzi Vava, Primrose Mrwebi, Mandisi Sindo, Stuart Palmer, Abdu Adams and Khayalethu Anthony to name a few.
+In the past, we have had the privilege of working with renowned artists such as Faniswa Yisa, Mdu Kweyama, Gay Morris, Mzi Vava, Primrose Mrwebi, Mandisi Sindo, Stuart Palmer, Abdu Adams and Khayalethu Anthony to name a few.

 The Zabalaza team intend to ensure that this premier development platform – arguably one of the top of its kind in South Africa – forms a fundamental part of the Baxter’s broader vision to be a vibrant and integrated cultural hub, reflecting the diversity of the country’s demographics for all its patrons, communities, artists and visitors.

 South African and African themes are given voice and visibility through the Zabalaza activities.